saadetelizavetababal/Flutter-Calculator/README.md

 - Press = to calculate the result.
 - Press C to clear all input.
 - Press ⌫ to delete the last character.

+## 🤝 Contributing
+Contributions are welcome!
+Feel free to submit bug reports, feature requests, or pull requests.